Getting involved with calibre

 Translations FAQ

-• What to do with the & symbols?
+- What to do with the & symbols?

 The & symbols denote a keyboard shortcut.
 So for example the string "&Title" means that the corresponding GUI element can be accessed with the keyboard shortcut "Alt+T" (this only works on Windows/Linux).
-So in your translation leave the & symbol before the same letter if possible, or some other suitable letter.
+So in your translation leave the & symbol before the same letter if possible, or some other suitable letter. - What to do with the "%A_Word" characters?

 The % character and a word to the right of it (no space between the percentage sign and the word), denotes a word that will be replaced by the code.
 So when encountering this symbol and a word right next to it (example: %default), don't change it.
 Keep it as is in the translated sentence.
 Similarly for sequences like %s or %d, leave them as is.
-Finally, sequences like %(some_word)s should also be left unchanged.
+Finally, sequences like %(some_word)s should also be left unchanged. - What to do with

 These are placeholders and must not be translated.
-They will be replaced with actual content by the code.
+They will be replaced with actual content by the code. - What to do with date strings like dd MMM yyy?

-• What to do with the special markup when translating the User Manual?
+These must be left untranslated. - What to do with the special markup when translating the User Manual?

-The User Manual is written in reStructuredText.
-You will see many constructs like :guilabel:`Some text`.
-Here the :guilabel:`` part is markup, like HTML tags.
+part is markup, like HTML tags.
 You should only translate the text within the backticks.
-Particular care must be taken with links, of the following forms:
+Particular care must be taken with links, of the following forms::ref:`some text`

-• :ref:`some text` Here nothing must be translated.
+Here nothing must be translated.:ref:`Some text <link-location>`

-• :doc:`generated/en/something` Should be replaced by :doc:`generated/your_language_code/something`.
-For example :doc:`generated/en/cli-index` becomes :doc:`generated/de/cli-index` in German.
+Should be replaced by :doc:`generated/your_language_code/something`.
+For example:doc:`generated/en/cli-index`

-• How do I test my translations?
+- How do I test my translations?

 First you need to download a .po file for your language from here.
 You can test your .po file by setting the environment variable CALIBRE_TEST_TRANSLATION to the path of the downloaded .po file.
 Then run calibre as normal.
 Currently, it is not possible to test the User Manual translations.